djordjezikelic/djordjezikelic.github.io/_pages/hiring.md

 # Postdoc Position

-I have an opening for one postdoc position under the project "Relational Verification of Probabilistic Models and Programs".
+I have one postdoc opening under the project "Relational Verification of Probabilistic Models and Programs".
 If you are interested, please drop me an email with your CV, top 3 publications, a few sentences on your research interests and how they relate to my research, and contact details of 2 references.

 # Undergraduate Research Assistantships at SMU